greenelab/deep-review/sections/04_study.md

 currently has about 94 millions of protein sequences.
 Even if we remove redundancy at 50% sequence identity level, UnitProt still has about 20 millions of protein sequences.
-However, fewer than 100,000 proteins have experimentally-solved structures.
+However, fewer than 100,000 proteins have experimentally-solved structures in Protein Data Bank (PDB).
 As a result, computational structure prediction is essential for a majority number of protein sequences.
-However, predicting protein 3D structures from sequence alone is very challenging, especially when similar solved structures (called templates) are not available in the Protein Data Bank (PDB).
+However, predicting protein 3D structures from sequence alone is very challenging, especially when similar solved structures (called templates) are not available in PDB.
 In the past decades, various computational methods have been developed to predict protein structure from different aspects, including prediction of secondary structure, torsion angles, solvent accessibility, inter-residue contact map, disorder regions and side-chain packing.